 Legal Custody allows a parent to make decisions regarding his or her child’s welfare.
 This includes the right to decide a child’s medical, educational, and other welfare related decisions.
 Parents may have joint legal custody, or under some circumstances, one party may be awarded sole legal custody.

 Physical custody refers to the parent or parents with whom the child resides.
 Similar to legal custody, parents may be awarded joint physical custody, or alternatively, one parent may be awarded sole physical custody.
 Even if one parent has sole physical custody, this does not mean that the other parent is not given visitation rights.
 Visitation orders are a separate order made by the Court.

 The determination of custody can be a complicated matter and is very fact specific.
-At Aeschleman Law, we will discuss your individual custody case and help you arrive at a custody agreement that works for your family.
+At Aeschleman Law, our San Jose child custody attorneys will discuss your individual custody case and help you arrive at a custody agreement that works for your family.
 If you are unable to agree with the other parents, we will vigorously advocate on your behalf.

 Visitation refers to the time that the parents have with the minor child.
 Even if a parent does not have custody of his or her child, he or she may have visitation.
 A visitation order may be general and simply state “reasonable visitation,” or it may involve a detailed order that sets forth the exact days and times that a child will be with each of his parents.
 Additionally, holiday, vacation and summer schedules may be determined by the parties and/or court.